gopiashokan/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 **Business Card Data Extraction**

-- **Effortless Extraction**: Google Colab simplifies the extraction of information from business cards by allowing users to upload an image.
-This is made possible through BizCardX's integration with the easyOCR library.
-The extracted data is then stored in a MongoDB database, and it can be accessed from local integrated development environments (IDEs) such as VS Code or PyCharm.
+- **Effortless Extraction**: Easily extract information from business cards by uploading an image, thanks to BizCardX's integration with the easyOCR library.
 ```
-Encountering errors while extracting image data using EasyOCR in local IDEs led to the adoption of Google Colab for this process
+Encountering errors while extracting image data using EasyOCR in local IDEs led to the adoption of Google
+Colab for this process
 ```

 - **Structured Presentation**: The extracted data is elegantly presented alongside the uploaded image, ensuring a clear and organized overview.